This ultimate guide will help you with Everything You Need to Know about Artichokes! How to Cook, Buy and Eat them.

 As if this could be any stranger to eat, once you have eaten or removed all the leaves you will arrive here: the choke.

-Beneath the soft fuzzy choke is the most delicious part of the artichoke: the heart.
+Beneath the soft fuzzy center choke is the most delicious part of the artichoke: the heart.

 How to Prepare the Artichoke Heart

-Run a sharp knife underneath the fuzzy choke (just underneath it so as to not remove any of the heart) in a circular pattern to remove it.
+Run a sharp knife underneath the hairy choke (just underneath it so as to not remove any of the heart) in a circular pattern to remove it.

 Underneath will be the heart; the sweetest part of the artichoke.